Skip to content

 For full entry point options, see [Entry Points](/plugins/sdk-entrypoints).

-**External plugins:** publish to [ClawHub](/tools/clawhub) or npm, then install:
+**External plugins:** validate and publish with ClawHub, then install:

 ```bash

-remoteclaw plugins install @myorg/remoteclaw-my-plugin
+remoteclaw plugins install clawhub:@myorg/remoteclaw-my-plugin

 ```